Romani people in Hungary: Violence against Roma

 Racially-motivated violence against Roma by members of the majority population became increasingly common in the early 1990s, initially associated with far-right Skinhead gangs.
 The racial component of these attacks was frequently minimised or denied by the police and courts.
 The increase in anti-Roma sentiment in the 21st century, alongside an increase in antisemitism, xenophobia and electoral success for the far-right, led to another increase in anti-Roma violence.

 Between July 2008 and August 2009, six Romani were killed and 55 injured in a string of racially motivated attacks in several rural Hungarian villages.
 A group of four neo-Nazi men accused of committing the murders went on trial in 2011.
 All were found guilty in 2013 and three of them were given life sentences.
 The trial was the subject of a film released internationally in 2014 called Judgment in Hungary.

 Following this increase in violence against the Roma in Hungary, the Office for Democratic Institutions and Human Rights of the Organization for Security and Co-operation in Europe reported that the Roma were susceptible to becoming "scapegoats" for the economic problems that followed the crisis of 2008.
 Amnesty International reported that in addition to these lethal attacks, there were numerous others which did not receive publicity, and added that hate crimes were frequently not classified as such by the police.

 On 22 April 2011, a vigilante group called Véderő organized a training camp in the town of Gyöngyöspata.
 This created fear in the local Romani residents, and Aladár Horváth, leader of the Roma Civil Rights Movement, called on the Red Cross to evacuate the women and children.
 The Red Cross denied that it was an evacuation, stating the trip was requested by the Romani community for the Easter holidays.
 The camp was eventually dismantled on 22 April, and the members of Véderő left the area.
 Four days later, some of the members returned to Gyöngyöspata, resulting in a fight between the local Romani and the Véderő that left four people injured.

-On the 5th of August 2012, an anti-Roma political demonstration organised by the Jobbik party took place in the town of Devecser, which led to violence against the property of the town's Roma population.
+On 5 August 2012, an anti-Roma political demonstration organised by the Jobbik party took place in the town of Devecser, which led to violence against the property of the town's Roma population.
 The marchers chanted "Gypsy criminality", "Gypsies you will die" and "We will burn your houses down and you will die inside", while the police took no action to stop them.
 From the podium, calls were made for a "final solution to the Gypsy problem".
 In 2017, the European Court of Human Rights found the Hungary's government had acted illegally by failing to protect the Roma population from threats of violence and intimidation, and that this failure may have given the impression that such threats were sanctioned by the state.
 The government was forced to pay damages to the Roma victims.